vivekmathema/GCxGC-CRISP/README.md

 ```

-**2B) Requirments for Python3 installation**
+**2B) Requirements for Python3 installation**

-## Install the minimum requirement for the GPU version of the python (Fully operational for Windows OS with pre-requisits of CUDA and cUDNN + MS VC++ Libs)
+## Install the minimum requirement for the GPU version of the python (Fully operational for Windows OS with pre-requisites of CUDA and cUDNN + MS VC++ Libs)

 ```
  pip install -r requirements_gpu.txt